sravan953/pixyll/_posts/2015-05-22-BuildingJARsWithAndroidStudio.md

 3. Build - Make Project
 4. In the Terminal, `gradlew jar`

 You’re done!
-The jar file is now found in `build\libs`.
+The jar file is now found in `build/libs`.